sinamalakouti/sinamalakouti.github.io/_pages/about.md

   How models can generalize to novel and rare (e.g. creative) combinations of concepts (e.g., new objects, relations, attributes) and compositional reasoning [ReBind, PersuasiveAdVLMBenchmark]

 - **Cultural Understanding**
-  How Vision-Language Text-to-Image generative models understand and represent cultural concepts (e.g., objects, social activities and human interactions) across diverse cultures and especially low-resource countries [AHEaD,GeoKnowledgePrompting]
+  How Vision-Language and Text-to-Image generative models understand and represent cultural concepts (e.g., objects, social activities and human interactions) across diverse cultures and especially low-resource countries [AHEaD,GeoKnowledgePrompting]